shushtain/colson-vscode/README.md

 # ColSON

 This extension provides syntax highlighting for ColSON, a minimalist language that can be converted into JSON.
+There is a [ColSON parser Python package](https://github.com/shushtain/colson-pip), if you ever need it, Peter Parker.

 ## Syntax